dpgaspar/Flask-AppBuilder/docs/rest_api.rst

 And then on the REST API::

     class ContactModelRestApi(ModelRestApi):
         resource_name = 'contact'
         datamodel = SQLAInterface(Contact)
         show_columns = ['name', 'some_function']

+The ``show_columns`` is also useful to impose an order on the columns.
+Again this is useful to develop a dynamic frontend show item page/component by using the *include_columns* meta data key.

-Note that this can be done on the query list endpoint also using *list_columns*
+Note that this can be done on the query list endpoint also using ``list_columns``

 Lists and Queries
 -----------------